 Bellafante’s account is sketchy, to put it mildly.
 Throughout the Sept.
 23 piece, she describes the crowds in the park and in the marches as smaller than the participants reported and dwindling by the day.
 She quotes a few random goofballs instead of the many knowledgeable people on the scene who could have articulated the protesters’ grievances.
-She assures us that those involved in this first real sign of a backlash against the Wall Street crooks are practitioners of “pantomime progressivism.”
+She assures us that those involved in this first real sign of a backlash against the Wall Street crooks who crashed the economy are practitioners of “pantomime progressivism.”

 Shades of Tom Wolfe, but without the wit or the sense of history.
 I couldn’t help wondering if Bellafante has ever been hungry or homeless, or even slept outdoors.
 If she was ever arrested and locked in a shitty smelling cell, or shot with Mace or pepper spray, or clubbed over the head, thrown to the ground and held in place by a cop pressing his boot to her face.

 You know, the sorts of things that happened to those silly protesters after Bellafante went back to her desk in the comfortable Times building.